Building a Customer-Centric Culture: 6 Ways to Make It Real

 You can teach product knowledge.
 You can't easily teach empathy.

-- Include a customer scenario in every interview
+- Include a real customer scenario in every interview

-- Have candidates interact with your product before the interview
+- Have candidates try your product before the interview

-- Include customer-facing team members in the hiring process
+- Include support team members in the hiring process

 In many companies, customer satisfaction is "the support team's problem."
-That's a cultural failure.
+That mindset is a cultural failure that limits your growth.

 How to spread ownership:

-- Share customer feedback with every department (weekly digest)
+- Share customer feedback with every team in a weekly digest

-- Include CSAT or NPS in company-wide metrics, not just support metrics
+- Include CSAT or NPS in company-wide goals, not just support metrics

-- Connect product and engineering teams directly to customers
+- Connect product and engineering teams with real customers

 - Celebrate customer wins in all-hands meetings, not just sales wins